SurgingSparks/oci-backup-automation/README.md

 The name “surgingsparks” reflects the momentum and energy behind building platforms that just work.

 Feel free to fork, contribute, or reach out for collaboration.

+## 📄 License
+This repository is licensed under the MIT License.
+© 2025 surgingsparks.
+All rights reserved.